Brenton Doyle: Colorado Rockies

-On September 2, Doyle made a throw from center field with a speed of 105.7 mph, the fastest throw by a position player since at least 2015.
+On September 2, Doyle made a throw from center field with a speed of 105.7 mph, the fastest throw by a position player since at least 2015, according to Statcast.
 Doyle ended his rookie season hitting .203 with 10 home runs and 22 stolen bases in 126 games while winning a Gold Glove Award in center field.

-In 2024, He won his second consecutive Gold Glove.
-This came following a season in which 11.4 ultimate zone rating (UZR) ranked highest among all MLB center fielders and second-best among all MLB players in 2024.
-Doyle was worth 16 Outs Above Average (OAA) and 14 Defensive Runs Saved.
+In 2024, Doyle won his second consecutive Gold Glove.
+He had an 11.4 ultimate zone rating (UZR), the highest among all MLB center fielders and second-best among all MLB players.
+He was worth 16 Outs Above Average (OAA) and had 14 Defensive Runs Saved (DRS).
 In addition, he won the Fielding Bible Award for center field.
-He became the first Rockies defender to win back-to-back Gold Glove Awards since Nolan Arenado did so in 2019 and 2020.
+He became the first Rockies player to win back-to-back Gold Glove Awards since Nolan Arenado did so in 2019 and 2020.

 For the season, Doyle hit .260/.317/.446 with 23 home runs and 30 stolen bases in 149 games.

-He was named the National League Player of the Month for July, after batting .333 with 19 extra base hits.
+He was named the National League Player of the Month for July, after batting .333 with 19 extra-base hits.

+In April 2025, Doyle went on the bereavement list, missing seven days after his wife suffered a miscarriage.
+He later said he may have returned to the team too soon.
+He also worked to improve his swing, missing several games in May.
+For the season, he batted .233/.274/.376 in 138 games, with 15 home runs and 18 steals.
+Most of his offensive and defensive numbers fell from 2024.
+He had 6 OAA and 0 DRS in center field.

+Chicago White Sox

+On August 3, 2026, the Rockies traded Doyle to the Chicago White Sox in exchange for Mason Adams and Carlos Vielma.

+Personal life

+Doyle is married and has a daughter.
+His wife suffered a miscarriage in 2025.